russross/blackfriday/mmark2rfc.md

 to write larger, structured documents such as RFC and I-Ds or even books, while not deviating too far from markdown.

-Mmark is a fork of blackfriday [@blackfriday] and is written in Golang and very fast.
+Mmark is a fork of blackfriday [@blackfriday], is written in Golang and very fast.
 Input to mmark must be UTF-8, the output is also UTF-8.
 Mmark converts tabs to 4 spaces.

 The goals of mmark are: